NC-SARA & State Authorization

 Augusta University distance education programs have no previous, current, or pending adverse actions initiated by any accrediting agencies within the past five calendar years.

+The Augusta University Refund Policy follows the University System of Georgia Board of Regents policy in the USG Policy Manual 7.3.5.
 Students who matriculate online from their state of residence may be governed by refund policies mandated by the particular state in question.
-Please contact The Business Office for more information.
+Please contact the Business Office for more information.

 State authorization regulations do not apply to students accessing courses or programs while located outside of the United States.
 While we carefully track issues related to international authorization and licensure, it is a student’s responsibility to understand requirements related to whether Augusta University degree will be recognized in a country other than the United States, how the collection of student data may be used in another country, and whether withholding taxes (in addition to the price of tuition) will apply.
 Some countries may not formally recognize foreign online degrees, which may have implications for students who later seek to enroll in other educational programs, or for those who seek employment with that country’s government or other employers requiring specific credentials.